StarLicker/startup/README.md

 - Backend provides service endpoints (updating user history and retrieving user history)
 - Frontend calls service endpoints (OpenAI, updating user history, and retrieving user history)
 - Multiple, meaningful Git commits with comments.

+**DB Deliverable**

+*Simon*
+- Deployed to production environment and connected to database.

+*Startup*
+- MongoDB Atlas datbase was created!
+- Made backend endpoints for conversion history and stat data for storage and retrieval.
+- Stores all this data in MongoDB.
+- Multiple, meaningful Git commits with comments.